What is Group Mining?

-Group mining, also known as pool mining, is a method of cryptocurrency mining where individuals combine their computing resources to increase their chances of earning rewards.
+The meaning of group mining refers to a method where individuals combine their computing resources to increase their chances of earning mining rewards.
 In a group mining setup, miners work together to solve complex mathematical problems that are required to validate transactions and create new blocks on the blockchain.

 The main advantage of group mining is that it allows individuals to pool their resources and earn rewards more efficiently than they would be able to if they were mining alone.
 By working together, miners can increase their chances of finding new blocks and earning rewards, as the computing power of the group is combined to solve the mathematical problems more quickly.